ThatSmittyDude/smid_sh/README.md

 # smid_sh
-My own command line intrerpereter written c++.
+My own command line interpreter written c++.
 Always looking for some help to make it better

 The goal is to somewhat mimic the functionality of a standard Unix-like shell.
 Maybe with some other tools.
 The ideal outcome of this project is to make this simple enough to port to homebrew devices, new and old.